 - train_fraud_classifier.py

 The KERAS_BACKEND assignment must happen before import keras.
-Install Keras and the selected backend in the project environment before running the script.
+Keras and the selected backend must already be installed in the project environment.

 Related: How to install Keras with pip

-Related: How to compile a model in Keras - Run the training script.
+Related: How to compile a model in Keras - Append the holdout threshold, saved-model reload, and score-order check below the training call.

 Related: How to save and load a Keras model